GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-super-apps/index.md

 ### Installing super apps

 Super apps are available on multiple operating systems.
-Please note that the versions available in the official app stores may not always contain all features or be available in all locales.
+Note that the versions available in the official app stores may not always contain all features or be available in all locales.
 The links below point to links that work universally, but that may require loading from untrusted sources, so download and install the apps **at your own risk**.
 You typically need to create an